ekrtf/angular-express-starter/README.md

 ## Acknowledgement

-Inspired by [Keith Circle's article] on how to stop using build systems.
+Inspired by [Keith Circle's article] on how to stop using build systems for small projects.

 [Keith Circle's article]: http://blog.keithcirkel.co.uk/why-we-should-stop-using-grunt/